syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Dealing-with-selection-changed.md

 {% endhighlight %}
 {% endtabs %}

-Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/xamarin.forms-segmentedcontrol-with-event-to-command-behavior).
+Download the complete source code from GitHub [here](https://github.com/SyncfusionExamples/xamarin.forms-segmentedcontrol-with-event-to-command-behavior).

-For more information about the event to command behavior in Xamarin.Forms, please refer to [this](https://learn.microsoft.com/en-us/samples/xamarin/xamarin-forms-samples/behaviors-eventtocommandbehavior/) link.
+For more information about event-to-command behavior in Xamarin.Forms, refer to [this link](https://learn.microsoft.com/en-us/samples/xamarin/xamarin-forms-samples/behaviors-eventtocommandbehavior/).